loksland/jnr/README.md

 Options can also be custom set for each render by passing in as an argument.
 These will override the global options.

+Options can also be included as a top level property of the data parameter.

 ```node
 jnr.render(template, data, {filter:'clean|md', stripWhitespace:'tags'})
 ```